awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-technical-details.md

 curl https://s3.amazonaws.com/ec2-downloads-windows/SSMAgent/latest/VERSION
 ```

-To view the version of the agent available in a specific Region, run the following command, substituting *region* with the Region you are working in, such as `us-east-2` for the US East \(Ohio\) Region\.
+To view the version of the agent available in a specific Region, run the following command, substituting *region* with the Region you're working in, such as `us-east-2` for the US East \(Ohio\) Region\.

 ```
 curl https://s3.region.amazonaws.com/amazon-ssm-region/latest/VERSION